Spanish or Italian — Which is better language for you?

 For example, which is easier to learn and more widely spoken?
 Is Italian or Spanish the language of the future?
 Which one is better and offers more promising career opportunities?

-If you are still trying to decide which one to favor and need solid motivation, you have come to the right place.
+You have come to the right place if you are still trying to decide which one to favor and need solid motivation.

 To simplify things, I have compiled a list you should consider when debating which European language to study next—Italian or Spanish.